 “I didn’t want others to feel the pain we all felt”

-After losing a good friend and colleague to a heart attack two years ago, Anne was determined to do something.
+After losing a good friend and colleague to a heart attack, Anne was determined to do something.
 That’s when she saw a TV ad promoting Wear It.
 Beat It.

 "I didn’t want Paul’s death to be in vain.
 I was determined to make sure others didn’t feel the pain we all felt.